regresado/raycasting/README.md

 ## ⚙️ Configuration

-> [!IMPORTANT]
-> Only email/password account auth is fully supported by this client!
-Whilst GitHub login can be used through a session ID, obtained from session cookie, this will eventually expire and may eventually be deprecated from this extension.

 The following configuration preferences can be set:

 - Instance URL (optional), **Default: https://regreso.netlify.app**: If self-hosting Regreso, enter your instance's web address here.
 - Email (mandatory): If using session id auth, just write something random in this field.
 - Password (mandatory): : If using session id auth, just write something random in this field.
-- Session ID (optional) Optional but overrides email/password fields in favor of a statically-provided session ID.
+- Session ID (optional) Optional but overrides email/password fields in favor of a statically-provided session ID
+- Auto Tagging (under Create Destination: Docs coming soon...

+## 🐛 Bugs and Features

+If you find a bug with Regreso itself, file it under the main repo's [issues](https://github.com/matmanna/Regreso).
+Otherwise, for client-specific problems or suggestions, create an issue on this repository!

 ## 🗺️ Roadmap